 For many fish owners, keeping a 180 gallon (681 liters) tank is out of the question, due to the sheer size and weight of the tank.
 However, keeping a fish tank of this size is incredibly rewarding, and is one of the most common upgrade sizes for experienced hobbyists seeking a new challenge.

 With an aquarium of this stature, you will unlock an abundance of brilliant and beautiful saltwater fish that you simply could not keep in a smaller tank size, as well as being able to keep more of the smaller fish species that were available with smaller fish tank sizes.

 Now, without further ado, let's look at some of the new saltwater fish species you will now have access to after acquiring a tank of this magnitude.

-If you would like to know the exact weight and dimensions of a classic 180-gallon fish tank, take a look further down the page where we have detailed everything.
+If you would like to know the exact weight and dimensions of a classic 180 gallon saltwater fish tank (681 liters), take a look further down the page where we have detailed everything.

 180 Gallon Saltwater Fish List